Cost: £10 per student / £1 per adult accompanying every 5 students

 £40 for teachers attending without students

-If you are a teacher and wish to enquire about booking tickets, please complete the enquiry form below:
+If you are a teacher and wish to enquire about booking tickets, please complete the enquiry form below, including the name of the course in your message: